percona/percona-helm-charts/README.md

 # Percona Helm Charts

-This repository contains Helm charts for various Percona products.
+This repository contains Percona supported Helm charts to deploy MySQL, PostgreSQL and MongoDB clusters on Kubernetes.
+To deploy and manage the databases you must deploy the corresponding Operator first.

+Helm charts in this repository:

 * [Percona Distribution for MySQL Operator](charts/pxc-operator/)
 * [Percona XtraDB Cluster](charts/pxc-db/)